meloos/michallemke.com/content/authors/admin/_index.md

 - I scale up and scale out, in cloud, mainly in AWS
 - I build containers and pods.
 And I orchestrate them effectively
 - I live with DevOps mindset, using modern DevOps toolset
-- I'm cloud native, with a rock solid on premise Linux background
+- I'm cloud native, with a rock solid on-premises Linux background

 **Looking for challanges in platform engineering DevOps model, migrations to cloud and cloud cost optimization.**